Vitaly Zdorovetskiy: Publicity stunts and arrests

 In July 2014, Zdorovetskiy attracted major media attention after invading the field during the 2014 FIFA World Cup Final between Germany and Argentina in Brazil.

 On May 25, 2016, he was arrested for trespassing after climbing the Hollywood Sign, as part of a video stunt.

 On June 10, 2016, he was again arrested for streaking during Game 4 of the NBA Finals between the Cleveland Cavaliers and the Golden State Warriors.

 On October 29, 2017, during the bottom of the 7th inning in Game 5 of the 2017 World Series, he was arrested for running onto the field at Minute Maid Park shortly after Carlos Correa of the Houston Astros hit a home run.

 In January 2020, Zdorovetskiy was arrested and spent five days in an Egyptian jail after climbing the Pyramids of Giza.

 On April 12, 2020, he was arrested and later charged for aggravated battery by Miami Beach Police.
 According to law-enforcement, Zdorovetskiy allegedly tackled a female jogger and struck her multiple times in the head and chest, leaving her with a 2-inch cut above her right eye that required stitches.
 The woman stated that she did not know who he was.
 Zdorovetskiy was released from custody after posting a $7,500 bond.

 Philippines

+Arrest and detention

 Interior Secretary Jonvic Remulla presents Vitaly Zdorovetskiy at a press conference on April 7, 2025.